Giehlls/DoctorDirectory/README.md

 You will need 3 servers to run this submission:

-1 Webserver for the DocApp with angularJS and Express
+1 Webserver for the DocApp with angularJS and Express with IPFS intergation (see their repo for details -- https://github.com/ipfs/ipfs)

 1 Eris Server for the Functional Blockchain facilitating the identity management of Healthcare Ecosystem participants, in       particular providers.
 You will need to install Eris-DB (see their repo for details -- https://github.com/eris-ltd) and Express.